exasol/advanced-analytics-framework/doc/design.md

 the ExasolDB context object.
 - Upon completion of the algorithm, the Event Handler calls methods itself to remove temporary records.
-- In case of an error caught in the Event Loop, the cleanup event is called for the Event Handler and the temporary records are deleted.
+- In case of an error caught in the Event Loop, If the keep option is not set, the cleanup event is called for the Event Handler and the temporary records are deleted.
+Otherwise, they are kept and can be used for further investigations such as debugging.

 Covers: